yolosec/deadcodeBlog/_posts/2016-09-18-Blind-Java-Deserialization-Part-II.markdown

 exploit classes.

 Apache CommonsCollections is a popular Java library that can get into the project also via transitive dependencies.
 Vulnerable application can run on arbitrary Servlet container (Tomcat, JBoss, WebSphere).
-Application is vulnerable if contains
+Application is vulnerable if it contains
-CommonsCollections <= v3.2.1 or <= v4 and deserializes data provided by user (e.g., web page input, RMI, JMX).
+CommonsCollections <= v3.2.1 or <= v4 on the Classpath and deserializes data provided by user (e.g., web page input, RMI, JMX).
 The serialized Java object starts with `rO0` in base64 and `ac ed 00 05` in hex.

-Summary of Part 1: with crafting a payload we can make a vulnerable application sleep on certain conditions, e.g., if the running Java is version 8, a binary search of the character.
+Summary of the Part 1: with crafting a payload we can make a vulnerable application sleep on certain conditions, e.g., if the running Java is version 8, a binary search of the character.
 Such sleep leaks one bit of information.
 We automate this approach to extract the whole strings and files from the vulnerable systems.